ctrlaltdeleon/nodeknockout2016-cxc/README.md

 Log into <https://cloud.engineyard.com>.
 Navigate to your Team's Application, and click "Deploy".

-For more information about using Node.js on EngineYard, check out the article below
+For more information about using Node.js on EngineYard, check out the article below:

 - [Deploy Your Node.js Application on Engine Yard Cloud](https://support.cloud.engineyard.com/hc/en-us/articles/205411878-Deploy-Your-Node-js-Application-on-Engine-Yard-Cloud)